Liposuction South Florida

 Be sure to ask your surgeon about any concerns or questions you have about the recovery process.
 At South Florida Center for Cosmetic Surgery, we believe your health and happiness are the most important considerations at all times.

-During their consultations at the South Florida Center for Cosmetic Surgery, tumescent liposuction patients are told that complications are possible with any cosmetic plastic surgery procedure, including the tumescent liposuction.
-It is important to enter into any procedure aware of the possible complications as well as the benefits.
+During their consultations at the South Florida Center for Cosmetic Surgery, tumescent liposuction patients are told that complications are possible with any cosmetic plastic surgery procedure, including tumescent liposuction.
+It is essential to enter into any surgery aware of the potential complications as well as the benefits.

 All patients of liposculpture procedures will experience some bruising and numbness.
-Our liposuction patients know that these effects are normal following the procedure.
+Our liposuction patients know that these effects are typical following the process.
 Risks commonly associated with tumescent liposuction include infection, sleepiness, contour irregularities, skin lumpiness or dimpling, pigment changes, objectionable scarring, delays in healing, fat clots or blood clots, excessive fluid loss or buildup, injury to organs or nerves, reaction to the local anesthetic and drug interactions.
 These challenges are nearly always correctable and short term.
-In rare cases a second procedure may be necessary to correct complications.
+In rare cases, a second procedure may be necessary to correct complications.

-The number of areas from which fat is scheduled to be removed as well as the total volume of fat that is removed will affect the time that your procedure takes and, consequently, the overall safety of the cosmetic plastic surgery.
-Men and women considering tumescent liposuction should talk with a doctor and do the research so that they’re comfortable with the procedure.
+The number of areas from which fat is scheduled to be removed, as well as the total volume of fat that is removed, will affect the time that your procedure takes and, consequently, the overall safety of the cosmetic plastic surgery.
+Men and women considering tumescent liposuction should talk with a doctor and research so that they’re comfortable with the procedure.

 Frequently Asked Questions

 - Can I return home the same day?

 - How long before I can return to regular activity?